AhmetFahad/AhmetFahad.github.io/README.md

 [Link](https://github.com/AhmetFahad/AhmetFahad.github.io/blob/master/students-performance-in-exams.ipynb)

 [The dataset](https://www.kaggle.com/spscientist/students-performance-in-exams) is the scores of math, wrtiting and reading secured by students in a high school in the United States accompanied with other features like parental level of education, test preparation course, etc. A brief description for the features provided in the notebook.
-The objective i chose was to predict the outcome of the tests (Pass of Fail) for a subset of students.
+The objective i chose was to predict the outcome of the tests (Pass or Fail) for a subset of students.

 ## Classification with neural networks.